The missing link? How to look after your motorbike chain

 A motorbike chain is a vitally important bit of kit.
-It’s essentially the part that connects your motor to your back wheel, so careful maintenance is key to keeping your bike moving.
+It’s essentially the part that connects your motor to your back wheel in most cases, so careful maintenance is key to keeping your bike moving.

 In this article we tell you everything you need to know about motorcycle chains, their cleaning, lubrication and how to install or remove.
 Also learn how to lube a motorcycle chain without a stand, and how to fit a Scottoiler.

-How to remove a motorbike chain and sprocket
+- How to change a motorcycle chain and sprocket

 1. Get tooled-up